hoangduytran/blender-manual/manual/render/shader_nodes/osl.rst

    - Texture lookups require OSL to be able to determine a constant image file path for each texture call.
    - Some noise functions are not available.
 Examples include *Cell*, *Simplex*, and *Gabor*.
-   - The :ref:`trace <render-shader-nodes-osl-trace>` function can't be used.
+   - The :ref:`trace <render-shader-nodes-osl-trace>` function is not functional.
+     As a result of this, the :ref:`Ambient Occlusion <bpy.types.ShaderNodeAmbientOcclusion>` and :ref:`Bevel <bpy.types.ShaderNodeBevel>` nodes do not work.

 .. _bpy.types.ShaderNodeScript: